-Now that your company has an established brand platform template guiding all of your branding and marketing decisions, you may have noticed how pivotal your website is in the communication process.
+If your company has an established brand platform template guiding all of your branding and marketing decisions, you may have noticed how pivotal your website is in the communication process.
 In this day, a website is your company’s image.
-It is where consumers go to learn about your company and ultimately decide if they want to purchases your products or services.
+It is where consumers go to learn about your company and ultimately decide if they want to purchase your products or services.
 You can’t judge a book by its cover, but you can judge a company by their website.
 Follow these 8 website branding guidelines to stay true to your brand:

 Consistency creates familiarity, loyalty, and trust.
 This is a subconscious pattern that consumers notice, leaving them with a lasting impression that differentiates your company from your competitors.

 - Use the same style guide (colors, logo, fonts) on your website, as you do for all your brand properties including print, letterheads, business cards, advertisements, and social media profiles.